Improving On-Demand Single Photon Source Coherence and Indistinguishability Through a Time-Delayed Coherent Feedback

-In the HOM simulation \cite{Hong1987,Fischer2016}, see Fig.~\ref{Schematics}(c), we take the interference between the output of two independent copies (`1' or `2') of our system incident on a 50:50 beam splitter (which can easily be extended to an unequal beam splitter).
-The output from system-1 is $a(t) = \braket{B^{\dagger (1)}_0 (t) B^{(1)}_0(t)}$ and the output from system-2 is $b(t) = \braket{B^{\dagger (2)}_0 (t) B^{(2)}_0(t)}$.
-These fields are entangled on the beam splitter and the resulting fields are $c'(t) = (a(t) {+} b(t)) / \sqrt{2}$ and $d'(t) = (a(t) {-} b(t)) / \sqrt{2}$.
-We again drive both copies with consecutive pulses of delay time, $T$, and time-correlate the detection records of a {\it start} and {\it stop} detector which measure the $c'(t)$ and $d'(t)$ fields, respectively.
+In the HOM simulation \cite{Hong1987}, see Fig.~\ref{Schematics}(c), we take the interference between the output of two independent copies (`1' or `2') of our system incident on a 50:50 beam splitter (which can easily be extended to an unequal beam splitter).
+The output \rerereedit{bin operator} from system 1 (2) is \rerereedit{$B^{(1)}_0$ $(B^{(2)}_0)$.
+These are entangled on the beam splitter and sent on to the {\it start} and {\it stop} detectors, now with operators $B_{\rm{start}}^{\rm{HOM}} = {(B_0^{(1)} + B_0^{(2)})}/{\sqrt{2}}$ and $B_{\rm{stop}}^{\rm{HOM}} = {(B_0^{(1)} - B_0^{(2)})}/{\sqrt{2}}$}.
+We again drive both copies using consecutive pulses with delay time, $T$, and time-correlate the detection records of the two detectors.
 Similar to the HBT interferometer, the correlated detection record can be used to yield a histogram, $h_{\rm HOM} (t')$.

-This HOM setup is more difficult to simulate with the QT technique compared to the HBT interferometer, as the detection records for $c'(t)$ and $d'(t)$ are no longer accessible through our jump record of $B_0$.
-Instead we entangle two copies of our system using a tensor product, so that the total Hamiltonian is $ H_{\rm HOM} = H^{(1)} \otimes H^{(2)}$, since the two systems are completely independent to begin with.
-Then, rather than taking our output operators to be $B^{(1)}_0$ and $B^{(2)}_0$, we use the entangled fields after the beam-splitter:

-Next, when we detect a photon in the {\it start} ({\it stop}) detector, we apply the operator $B_{\rm start}$ ($B_{\rm stop}$) to the combined system.
+This HOM setup is more difficult to simulate with the quantum trajectory technique compared to the HBT interferometer, as the detection records are no longer accessible through our jump record of $B_0$.
+Instead we entangle two copies of our system using a tensor product, so that the total Hamiltonian is $H_{\rm HOM} = H^{(1)} \otimes H^{(2)}$, since the two systems are completely independent to begin with.
+Then, rather than taking our output operators to be $B^{(1)}_0$ and $B^{(2)}_0$, we use the entangled fields after the beam-splitter \rerereedit{$B_{\rm{start}}^{\rm{HOM}}$ and $B_{\rm{stop}}^{\rm{HOM}}$}.
+Next, when we detect a photon in the {\it start} ({\it stop}) detector, we apply the operator \rerereedit{$B_{\rm{start}}^{\rm{HOM}}$ ($B_{\rm{stop}}^{\rm{HOM}}$)} to the combined system.
 Detection times are recorded to build up detection records for the two detectors which we can time-correlate.
-From $h_{\rm HOM} (t')$,
+Similarly to the HBT interferometer, from $h_{\rm HOM} (t')$ one can calculate,

 which is related to the indistinguishability through \cite{Fischer2016, Hughes2019}